berylliumsec/nebula/README.md

 - Direct Command Line Access: Execute suggested commands without having to copy and paste.

 - Monitor the IP addresses and ports you've engaged with during a penetration test using the Nebula-Watcher tool.
-Visit [nebula-watcher](https://github.com/berylliumsec/nebula_watcher) for more information
+Visit [nebula-watcher](https://github.com/berylliumsec/nebula_watcher) for more information.

 **Disclaimer**: Only NMAP is currently supported for smart analysis of tool output.